RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Attentive probing is used to evaluate this model on different finetuning tasks.
 This is needed in place of linear probing since the input size may vary.
 This just requires learning a query token specific to the task and a linear classifier on top of the pretrained encoder.

 V-JEPA processes small sequences of frames.
 These short videos are essentially images with a little animation.
-However, that is the current state of video self supervised learning.
-To achieve a model that is closer to human or even animal level intelligence, this approach needs to scale up significantly.
+However, that is the current state of video self-supervised learning.
+To achieve a model that is closer to human or even animal-level intelligence, this approach needs to scale up significantly.
 The resolution of the video needs to be increased.
 Also, the model needs to process longer durations of video and make predictions across time.
 For example, you should be able to predict what happens in the next 1 minute, based on the previous ten minutes of video input.
 Such a model could be the basis for an intelligent agent’s world model.

 V-JEPA is a very interesting model that may be the start of a highly important line of research.

 ## MC-JEPA: [A Joint-Embedding Predictive Architecture for Self-Supervised Learning of Motion and Content Features](https://arxiv.org/abs/2307.12698)

 This is an extension of JEPA to include motion information.
-It uses an optical flow objective to learn motion from videos, and uses general SSL to learn about the content of the images/videos.
+It uses an optical flow objective to learn motion from videos and uses general SSL to learn about the content of the images/videos.
 Optical flow is estimating the direction in which pixels move between two consecutive frames of a video.

 {% include figure.liquid loading="eager" path="assets/img/blog/jepa/mcjepa_architecture.png" class="image-fluid mx-auto d-block" alt="MC-JEPA" source="https://arxiv.org/abs/2307.12698"%}

 The details of this dense flow estimation are out of the scope of this blog post.
 Flow estimation and content feature learning are combined as a multitask learning objective.
 Images are sampled for content learning, while consecutive frames are sampled from videos for flow estimation.
 The encoder is shared for both tasks.
 This is a JEPA architecture because the representations from one frame are warped to match the representations from the next frame.
 The same encoder is used to process both frames.

 The architecture for flow estimation is hierarchal.
 This may be the first instantiation of an H-JEPA architecture.
 This architecture is based on [PWC-Net](https://openaccess.thecvf.com/content_cvpr_2018/papers/Sun_PWC-Net_CNNs_for_CVPR_2018_paper.pdf).
-Each level is a different resolution.
+Each level has a different resolution.

 {% include figure.liquid loading="eager" path="assets/img/blog/jepa/mcjepa_full_architecture.png" class="image-fluid mx-auto d-block" alt="MC JEPA full architecture" source="https://arxiv.org/abs/2307.12698"%}